blacksandsmedia/cryptobonuses/README.md

 - Copy promo codes with one click
 - Responsive design for all devices
 - Modern UI with smooth animations
+- Admin panel for managing casinos and bonuses
+- Persistent image storage with Railway Volume

 ## Tech Stack